IF YOU’RE CONTEMPLATING A TWEAKMENT,

 Another voluntary register which also lists practitioners who have met the organisation’s standards and have paid the registration fee.

 Which is all good, but as with previous voluntary registration schemes, these two cannot compel practitioners to register with them.
-Dodgy practitioners won’t ask for registration but, confusingly, plenty of great practitioners don’t register with the sites either, simply because they don’t have to.
+Dodgy practitioners won’t ask for registration but, confusingly, plenty of great practitioners don’t register with the sites either, simply because they don’t have to, they don’t have the time, and they are busy enough already.

 Allergan (the makers of Botox and of Juvederm fillers) offers a ‘clinic finder’ tool on its website at www.this-is-me.com.